Stuff Doc is and/or does:

 - Alumnus Fellow of the RSA (Royal Society for the encouragement of Arts, Manufactures and Commerce in London.

 - Humorist on radio and in print.
-This was prior to the Digital Age, so little of that work is digitized, which Doc hopes to fix some decade.
+This was prior to the Digital Age, so little of that work is digitized.
 One possibly interesting fact is that "Doc" is a fossil remnant of Doctor Dave, Doc's radio persona.

 - Writer of primitive HTML, which is why this page loads instantly.